 The introduction of the Building (Earthquake-prone Buildings) Amendment Act in 2016 has led to the rapid closure of a number of public buildings.

-According to this act, if a building is below 34% of the New Building Standard (NBS) it is considered earthquake-prone and must be remediated within a specified time frame.
+According to this Act, if a building is below 34% of the New Building Standard (NBS) it is considered earthquake-prone and must be remediated within a specified time frame.
 However, some building owners are choosing to close buildings as soon as they are identified as earthquake-prone, leading to long periods where the services housed in those buildings are unavailable to the community.

 The closure of some public buildings has led to notable and immediate socio-economic impacts.
-For example, closure of the Southland Museum affected 41 jobs.
-The full economic, social and cultural impacts are still to be realised.
+For example, the closure of the Southland Museum affected 41 jobs.
+The full economic, social, and cultural impacts are still to be realised.
 The closure of Naenae Olympic Pool in Lower Hutt has created a great sense of uncertainty in the community and some businesses reliant on pool users have already closed.